chiahsien/CHTCollectionViewWaterfallLayout/README.md

 How to install
 --------------
 * [CocoaPods]
-  Add `pod 'CHTCollectionViewWaterfallLayout'` to your podfile.
+  - Add `pod 'CHTCollectionViewWaterfallLayout'` to your Podfile.
+  - If you prefer Swift, `pod 'CHTCollectionViewWaterfallLayout/Swift'` is ready for you.
 * Manual
-  Copy `CHTCollectionViewWaterfallLayout.h/m` to your project.
+  - Copy `CHTCollectionViewWaterfallLayout.h/m` or `CHTCollectionViewWaterfallLayout.swift` to your project.

 How to Use
 ----------
 Read the demo codes and `CHTCollectionViewWaterfallLayout.h` header file for more information.

 #### Step 1
 Below lists the properties for you to customize the layout.
-Although they have default values, I strongly recommand you to set up at least the `columnCount` property to suit your needs.
+Although they have default values, I strongly recommend you to set up at least the `columnCount` property to suit your needs.
 The `itemRenderDirection` property is an enum which decides the order in which your items will be rendered in subsequent rows.
 For eg. Left-Right | Right-Left | Shortest column filling up first.

 ``` objc